 - Request: Discover the user’s carrier.
 Parameters: - Client_id*

-- Response: If carrier found, return the proper OIDC configuration.
-If not found, return the redirect_uri to the discovery_ui endpoint to identify the carrier.
+- Response: If the carrier is found, return the proper OIDC configuration.
+If not, return the redirect_uri to the discovery_ui endpoint to identify the carrier.

 Step: 2.
 Discovery UI.

 - Request: Applied when the carrier is not found in step 1.
 Parameters: Client_id, Redirect_uri.